Photo by Jörg Braukmann

 Price: €90–250/night | Location: Warschauer Straße 39/40, Friedrichshain

-Michelberger is Berlin’s most authentically creative hotel — the extraordinary communal spaces (the lobby is simultaneously a bar, restaurant, and work space; the Berlin creative community genuinely uses this space for meetings and work), the self-designed furniture (most pieces are one-of-a-kind, made by artists and craftspeople), and the extraordinary breakfast buffet (the most expansive and highest quality hotel breakfast in Berlin at the price point).
-The location in Friedrichshain (the easternmost creative neighborhood, immediately adjacent to the East Side Gallery — the longest preserved section of the Berlin Wall) adds extraordinary context.
+Michelberger is Berlin’s most authentically creative hotel — the communal spaces (the lobby is simultaneously a bar, restaurant, and work space; the Berlin creative community genuinely uses this space for meetings and work), the self-designed furniture (most pieces are one-of-a-kind, made by artists and craftspeople), and the breakfast buffet (the most expansive and highest-quality hotel breakfast in Berlin at the price point) all stand out.
+The location in Friedrichshain (the easternmost creative neighborhood, immediately adjacent to the East Side Gallery — the longest preserved section of the Berlin Wall) adds further character.

 nhow Berlin — Music and Design Hotel